Vaccinations are an important part of a flock health management

-Lambs whose dams were not vaccinated for tetanus should be given
+Tetanus, also known as lockjaw, is easily prevented with vaccination.
+Lambs whose dams were not vaccinated can be given

 An antitoxin provides immediate short-term immunity.
 If a tetanus toxoid product is administered at the time of docking or castrating, it will not provide adequate immunity, as toxoids take 10 days to 2 weeks to provide immunity and require a booster for complete immunity.

-Rams and pet sheep should be boostered annually with the CD-T toxoid.
+Rams and mature wethers should be boostered annually with clostridial vaccines.
 As with ewes, they require two vaccinations the first time they are vaccinated.

-In addition to clostridial diseases, there are varous other diseases for which producers may wish to vaccinate.
-The use of additional vaccines depends upon the health status of the flock, the perceived disease risk of the flock, and prevalance of diseases in the geographic area where the flock is located.
+In addition to clostridial diseases, there are various other diseases for which sheep can be vaccinated.
+The decision to administer additional vaccines should be based on the health status of the flock, the perceived disease risk of the flock, and prevalance of diseases in the geographic area where the flock is located.
 In the U.S. (for sheep), there are approved vaccines for sore mouth, foot rot, caseous lymphadenitis,

 and rabies.
 Vaccines that are not approved for sheep are also sometimes used.